dpaquette/BugTracker.NET/Blog 4.1 - Updating Logging.md

 Now that NLog is configured, we can start replacing the old custom logging code.

-Starting with the code in Globa.asax.cs, replace the logging code with the new NLog logging code:
+Starting with the code in Global.asax.cs, replace the logging code with the new NLog logging code:

     Logger logger = LogManager.GetCurrentClassLogger();
     logger.Fatal(exc);